Unseasoned Wood Items (Green Wood).

 overgrown with moss or miniature climbing plants.

-My carvings are usually designed with a typical urban garden size in mind.
+My carvings are usually designed with an English garden in mind.
 Made from logs in the region of 10 to 14 inches diameter, at about 2 or 3 feet tall.
 At this size

 they are quite heavy but they are still quite easily moved.
-I can produce something in this size range for £70 to £100.
 Conversely, our friend the panda is much too big,

 and was made from extremely tough hardwood.
 I thought a twenty inch diameter, five foot long log of solid ash would just leap out of the way of my chainsaw blade.